 Q. What if I do not have text messaging?

 Text messaging is required for this service, however, if you do not have text messaging, you will receive fraud alerts by phone call.

-Q. If I am traveling outside of the U.S., can I receive text message alerts?
+Q. If I am traveling outside the U.S., can I receive text message alerts?

-The ability to receive alerts outside of the U.S. will depend on your cell phone carrier.
+The ability to receive text alerts outside the U.S. will depend on your cell phone carrier.
 Please notify us if you will be traveling to set up a travel strategy.

 No. Commands can be sent as upper case, lower case, or a combination of both.

 Q. Can I add multiple phone numbers to receive text messages?

 Unfortunately, no. Just one mobile number maybe linked to a single card number.

 Q. If my mobile number changes, what do I need to do?